ROHAN0011/Codown-of-C/README.md

 # Codown of C
- This is the Godown ( warehouse) of C code thats why I call it codown of C
+ This is the Godown ( warehouse) of C code thats why I named it codown of C